googleapis/google-cloud-java/java-managedkafka/README.md

 ## Transport

-Apache Kafka for BigQuery API uses both gRPC and HTTP/JSON for the transport layer.
+Managed Service for Apache Kafka API uses both gRPC and HTTP/JSON for the transport layer.

 ## Supported Java Versions